martinostlund/syllabus/examinations/examination02/README.md

 * Start by making a plan how to solve the assignment.
 What do you have to do.
 What steps do you have to take.
 What do you need to know and learn?
 Plan your work!
 Use GitHUb or a other tool for this.
 * Start with your resources/models.
 Create them and write a seed-script that fill your storage with some data to play with when testing your API.
 * Don´t spend time on over-doing validation rules.
 In a real scenario we should but in this assignment the API is the most important.
+* Maybe a simple client application will help you to develop a good API especially with respect to HATEOAS.
+* Learning and using POSTMAN/Newman is your own responsibility.
+Make sure to read the article: https://scotch.io/tutorials/write-api-tests-with-postman-and-newman